-The following are some of the signs of power hungry leaders.
+The following are some of the signs of power-hungry pastors.

 (I believe all leaders, because of our fallen nature, have to deal with some or all of the following issues at times in our lives.
 But some have totally given in and live out these issues as a lifestyle of choice.)

-1. They only relate to other “power” people.
+1. Power-hungry pastors only relate to other “power” people.

 They are always looking for the next person who can do something to help them climb the social ladders in their spheres of influence, which causes them to use people instead of serving people.

-2. They are constantly dropping names and speaking about their accomplishments.
+2. Power-hungry pastors are constantly dropping names and speaking about their accomplishments.

 There are certain leaders whom I have heard speak several times, and every single time they have spoken, either to me in private or in public gatherings, they have mentioned prominent academic institutions where they received their degrees or dropped the names of high-level leaders with whom they have access.